-What You Need To Know About How to Find, Buy, or List Bank Owned Properties
+What You Need To Know About How to Find, Buy, or List Bank-Owned Properties

-How Does a Property Become Bank Owned?
+How Does a Property Become Bank-Owned?

-Real estate becomes bank owned property when borrowers become delinquent and default on their financial obligations.
-A bank effectively repos the property, and it is held classified as ‘Real Estate Owned’ (REO).
+Real estate becomes bank-owned property when borrowers become delinquent and default on their financial obligations.
+A bank effectively repossesses the property, and it is held classified as “Other Real Estate Owned” (OREO) or “Real Estate Owned” (REO).

 The most obvious reason for a bank to repo a property is late mortgage payments.
-This can arise when a borrower becomes consistently late on monthly payments, or when they miss maturity deadlines (on balloon mortgages).
+This can arise when a borrower becomes consistently late on monthly payments or when they miss maturity deadlines (on balloon mortgages).

-Lenders, banks, credit unions, and servicers may also seek repossession if it is necessary to preserve their investment from other claims, or when there is another type of breach of contract.
-This might include due on sale clause provisions, and discovery of mortgage fraud.
+Lenders, banks, credit unions, and servicers may also seek repossession if it is necessary to preserve their investment from other claims or when there is another type of breach of contract.
+This might include due-on-sale clause provisions and discovery of mortgage fraud.

-3 Ways Properties Become Bank Owned:
+3 Ways Properties Become Bank-Owned:

 - Through foreclosure proceedings

 - At auction

 - Via deed-in-lieu of foreclosure